iiToast/SCP-SL-Google-Translate-Mod/README.md

 Hopefully people will use this just to get a good laugh!
 I have to say there are a lot of interesting translations...

+Oh and please, if there are any broken text please tell me, Toast_#4186!

 VER 1.0.0